CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_app_registration.html.markdown

 * `create_time`:(string) The time when this managed object was created.
 * `description`:(string) Description of the application.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `entity_id`:(string) EntityId holds the Id of the client application that is using this AppRegistration.
 * `expiry_date_time`:(string) The expiration date of the App Registration which is set at the time of its creation.
 Its value can only be assigned a date that falls within the range determined by the maximum expiration time configured at the account level.
 The expiry date can be edited to be earlier or later, provided it stays within the designated expiry period.
 This period is determined by adding the 'startTime' property of the App Registration to the maximum expiry time configured at the account level.
 * `is_never_expiring`:(bool) Used to mark the App Registration as a never-expiring App Registration.
 * `last_used_ip`:(string) The ip address from which the App Registration was last used.